Morsmalleo/WineRAR/README.md

 Simple Shell script to install Windows WinRAR for Kali Linux & Parrot OS instead of RAR or UNRAR

 # How to use
-## You must move the WineRAR.sh file to your home directory for this to work properly
+You must move the WineRAR.sh file to your home directory for this to work properly
+## For Root Users
 - `git clone https://github.com/Morsmalleo/WineRAR.git`
 - `cd WineRAR`
 - `mv WineRAR.sh /home/yourusername`